 The collaboration also built personal connections.
 In 2024, when the satellite was integrated at the European Space Research and Technology Centre (ESTEC), European colleagues arranged regular Chinese meals on Fridays for the visiting Chinese team.
 What began as a small gesture became a memorable part of the joint working experience.

-According to Zhang Yonghe, Deputy Director of the Innovation Academy for Microsatellites, SMILE demonstrates that deep China–Europe cooperation in space science is both feasible and productive.
-He noted that the project has set a benchmark for cross-cultural engineering collaboration and strengthened confidence in future large-scale international missions.
+According to Zhang Yonghe, Deputy Director of the Innovation Academy for Microsatellites, SMILE shows that deep China–Europe cooperation in space science is both feasible and productive.
+He said the project has become a model for cross-cultural engineering collaboration.
+It has also strengthened confidence in future large-scale international missions.

 ESA Science Director Carole Mundell also said that the trust built between engineering and science teams has endured through global disruptions.
 She added that SMILE is expected to deliver important new scientific discoveries.

-Open Science and the Next Phase of Space Exploration
+Open Science and the Next Phase of Exploration

 After launch, SMILE will spend about 42 days adjusting its orbit before reaching its final scientific observation trajectory.
 It will then undergo approximately two months of in-orbit testing, followed by a planned three-year scientific observation phase.